Brexit and Customs Q&A

 Q. Will my order take longer to arrive?

 A. Yes it will take a bit longer.
-Presently there are quite long delays (Roughly 2-3 weeks in addition to the actual transit times).
+Often there are quite long processing times (Roughly 1-3 weeks in addition to the actual transit times).
 When items reach the UK border they are held in a queue at the port for customs checks.
 There is a limit to how many items can be processed each day and the capacity of the UK Border is outstripped by the demand.
 This affects all orders to customers worldwide if your order contains 'Made to Order' items requiring importation into the UK.

 Q. Can you still track my order on its journey from the manufacturer?